greenguy33/sustainKG-API/README.md

 }
 ```

-GET to `/getCollectiveGraph`: No body; returns all graphs in database in JSON format.
+GET to `/getAllConcepts`: No body; returns a list of all concepts in the database in JSON format.

-GET to `/getAllWikipediaArticles`: No body; returns a 7z file with all Wikipedia articles as of the last update.

-To fit in the RDF database, the following changes are made to the Wikipedia URLs:
+POST to `/getAllNodeConnections`: accepts a node name and returns all incoming and outgoing connections to that node in JSON format.

+Example body:
 ```
-" -> '

-% -> _percent

-^ -> -

-\ -> -

-` -> -
+{
+    "node":"Apple"
+}
 ```